Skip to main content

 • Current Status: Answered by Margaret Curran on 26 May 2005

-To ask the Scottish Executive, further to the answer to question S2W-15775 by Cathy Jamieson on 4 May 2005, who it considers should be consulted regarding the effect of an order designating the operator of HM Prison Kilmarnock as a public authority under section 5 of the Freedom of Information (Scotland) Act 2002.
+To ask the Scottish Executive, further to the answers to questions S2W-283 and S2W-15775 by Cathy Jamieson on 4 June 2003 and 4 May 2005, whether it intends to consult anyone to whom an order designating the operator of HM Prison Kilmarnock as a public authority under section 5 of the Freedom of Information (Scotland) Act 2002 would relate regarding the effect of such an order.

 Question reference: S2W-16479